Overv/openstreetmap-tile-server/README.md

     run
 ```
 For too high values you may notice excessive CPU load and memory usage.
 It might be that you will have to experimentally find the best values for yourself.

+### The import process unexpectedly exits

+You may be running into problems with memory usage during the import.
+Have a look at the "Flat nodes" section in this README.

 ## License